Dog training tips, common health problems, favorite dog treat recipes

 Simple, Delicious Homemade Dog Treats Recipes

 Most dogs are only too happy to accept food.
-Imagine how happy they'd be to accept delectable goodies made from homemade dog treats recipes!
-Even those of us who aren't great in the kitchen can make your own dog treats - many are fairly simple so that we can even have fun in the kitchen.
-But the best part is watching our dogs come running for a taste!
+Imagine how happy they are to accept delectable goodies made from scratch in your very own kitchen!
+Even those of us who aren't great in the kitchen can make our own dog treats - many are fairly simple so that we can even have fun in the kitchen.
+The smell while they are baking is sure to tempt the dogs... but the best part is watching them come running for a taste!

 Homemade, Gourmet Dog Treats and Cookies

-These make great gifts for other pet owners, especially if you have cookie cutters to make bone shapes (or dog shapes).
-Store these biscuits in a loosely covered container, or use a pretty jar if giving them away as gifts.
+These make great gifts for other pet owners.
+Make them extra special by using dog-themed cookie cutters to make bone shapes (or dog shapes, or fire-hydrant shapes...).
+Store these homemade biscuits in a covered container, or use a pretty jar if you're giving them away as gifts.

 1 cup quick-cooking rolled oats